pinohu/DYNASTY/ohu-legacy-codex/volume-i-foundation/volume-i-introduction.md

 After completing Volume I:

 1. **Proceed to Volume II**: Legal & Fiduciary Structures
-   - Establish The Enterprise Trust to preserve the vision
+   - Establish The Dynasty Trust to preserve the vision
    - Create entity structures to operate the businesses
    - Build the legal fortress that protects the empire